elixirschool/elixirschool/lessons/libraries/poolboy.md

 ## The configuration options

-We need to know little bit about the various configuration options in order to start using Poolboy.
+We need to know a little bit about the various configuration options in order to start using Poolboy.

 * `name:` the pool name.
 Scope can be `:local`, `:global`, or `:via`.
 * `worker_module:` the module that represents the worker.